Thermodynamics of exponential Kolmogorov-Nagumo averages: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:thermo} defines the exponential Kolmogorov-Nagumo means and summarizes its main properties as well as connections with cumulants, large deviation theory, and the R\'{e}nyi entropy.
-Section~3 then establishes equilibrium thermodynamics based on Kolmogorov-Nagumo averages of both entropy and internal energy, presenting a calculation of the maximum-entropy distribution and discussing its thermodynamic interpretation.
-Section~4 is devoted to the discussion on the non-equilibrium thermodynamics.
-We start with the Legendre structure of thermodynamics of the free energy difference between an equilibrium and non-equilibrium states, which can be expressed in terms of R\'{e}nyi-Bregmann divergence, and leads towards a novel formulation of the H-theorem for exponential Kolmogorov-Nagumo averages.
-The section further focuses on extending stochastic thermodynamics to Kolmogorov-Nagumo averages, mainly second law of thermodynamics, thermodynamic forces and fluxes, entropy production, and fluctuation theorems.
-Section 5 then discusses the Bregmann-R\'{e}nyi divergence from an information geometry perspective, and calculates characteristic quantities such as the Fisher-Rao information.
-The last section summarizes our main conclusions.
+The rest of the paper is organized as follows.
+Section~\ref{sec:thermo} defines the exponential Kolmogorov-Nagumo means and summarizes its main properties.
+Section~\ref{sec:Kol_nag} then establishes equilibrium thermodynamics based on Kolmogorov-Nagumo averages of both entropy and internal energy.
+Section~\ref{sec:multifractals} describes the application of this framework to multifractal systems.
+Section~\ref{sec:non-equi} is focused to the discussion on non-equilibrium thermodynamics.
+Section~\ref{sec:thermo_length} is then focused on thermodynamic length.
+Finally, Section~\ref{sec:conclusion} summarizes our main conclusions.